microsoft/vcpkg-docs/vcpkg/produce/package-ado-dependency.md

 ---
-title: "Tutorial: Package ADO dependency"
+title: "Tutorial: Package Azure DevOps dependency"
-description: In this tutorial we show you how to package and ADO dependency for vcpkg.
+description: In this tutorial we show you how to package an Azure DevOps dependency for vcpkg.
 author: JavierMatosD
 ms.author: javiermat
 ms.date: 01/31/2024
 ms.topic: tutorial
-# CustomerIntent: As an advanced vcpkg user I want package a private ADO dependency.
+# CustomerIntent: As an advanced vcpkg user I want to package a private Azure DevOps dependency.
 ---
-# Tutorial: Package a private ADO dependency
+# Tutorial: Package a private Azure DevOps dependency

+TODO: add 2 to three sentences about what the article will walk you through

 ## Prerequisites: